openaps/AndroidAPSdocs/docs/EN/Children/SMS-Commands.rst

 * PUMP
    * Response: Last conn: 1 minago Temp: 0.00U/h @11:38 5/30min IOB: 0.5U Reserv: 34U Batt: 100
 * SMS DISABLE/STOP
    * Response: To disable the SMS Remote Service reply with code Any.
-Keep in mind that you\'ll able to reactivate it directly from the AAPS master smartphone only.
+Keep in mind that you'll able to reactivate it directly from the AAPS master smartphone only.
 * TARGET MEAL/ACTIVITY/HYPO
    * Response: To set the Temp Target MEAL/ACTIVITY/HYPO reply with code Any